onestardao/WFGY/Avatar/research/pre-emission-floor-and-hard-control.md

 So the lawful current-stage claim is strong, but bounded.

 This corridor is explicit, ordered, action-bearing, and anti-counterfeit.
 It is not being sold here as finished universal finality.

-That restraint is part of its force.

 ---